Skip to main content

 This fact alone indicates that fiberglass batts do not belong in areas of the home that face excessive moisture.
 Basements and crawl spaces often receive fiberglass insulation despite the vapor transfer in these areas.

 Your exterior walls are not located below the ground.
 For all you know, there is a type of batt that will meet your necessary R-value and dimensions.
-So, why should you be concerned about installing fiberglass in your exterior walls?
+So, why should you reconsider installing fiberglass in your exterior walls?

 1. Thermal envelope